Every AI Coding Session, Governed. Every Pattern, Earned.

 Ollama

 Your team already corrects AI output every day.
-MindMeld captures those corrections and promotes the patterns that stick.
+Those corrections are institutional knowledge — and right now, they're being thrown away.

 Static Rules (Everyone Else)